SWAMP: Mountain Biking in Florida!

 2nd Sunday

-Boyette Scrub Preserve mountain bike trails.
+Balm Boyette Scrub Preserve mountain bike trails.
+One of our most popular bike trail systems.

-A 25 mile trail system designed, built and maintained by SWAMP with leadership and cooperation of Hillsborough County and ELAP officials.
+A 25 mile bike trail system designed, built and maintained by SWAMP with leadership and cooperation of Hillsborough County and ELAP officials.

 Loyce E. Harpe Park (Carter)